Polikarpov I-15: Spain

 The I-15 was used extensively in combat by the Republicans in the Spanish Civil War and proved to be one of the best fighter biplanes of its time.
-The Nationalists called the fighter "Curtiss", apparently believing it to be the Curtiss F11C Goshawk.
+The Nationalists called the fighter "Curtiss", apparently believing it to be the Curtiss F9C Sparrowhawk.

 The first batch of 25 Polikarpovs arrived in Cartagena, Spain, on 28 October 1936, with 15 pilots, led by future ace Pavel Rychagov.
 A few days later a further group of 10 pilots and 15 aircraft arrived in Bilbao.

 The Soviet pilots first went into action 4 November, when I-15s shot down two Junkers Ju 52/3ms and two CR.32s over Madrid, and forced a third Ju 52 and a Heinkel two-seater to crash-land.
 No losses were reported among the Soviet pilots.
 During the next two days, Chato pilots claimed 12 more victories, at the cost of two I-15s lost.